-President Obama is prepared to veto a bill to head off the fiscal cliff — massive spending cuts and tax hikes set to automatically trigger at the end of the year — if Republicans continue to refuse to raise tax rates on the wealthy, administration officials told The Washington Post.
+President Obama is prepared to veto a bill to head off the fiscal cliff -- a trillion dollars worth of spending cuts and tax hikes set to automatically trigger at the end of the year -- if Republicans continue to refuse to raise tax rates on the wealthy, administration officials told The Washington Post.

 The president has been quiet on the issue of the fiscal cliff, but according to Obama’s aides, the administration is gearing up to play hardball with Republican lawmakers over who should continue to receive the Bush-era tax cuts, which currently decrease annual tax rates on all income levels.